se-edu/collate/docs/Developer-Guide.md

 static void | `resetTotalLines()`: Resets the total number of lines of code of all code snippets.

 ## SourceFile Class
 This class represents source files that contain at least one author tag.
 Each `SourceFile` object is constructed with the file's path relative to the user's specified base folder and the file's language.
-The base folder is specified through the `collate from <FOLDER>` command.
+The base folder is specified through the `collate from <BASE FOLDER>` command.

 #### Notable APIs
 Return type | Method and Description